 There are all kinds of conspiracies surrounding the CIA and Area 51.
 It’s alleged, for example, facilities at Area 51 are actually referred to as Groom Lake and Homey Airport.

 Some claim that Homey Airport has played host to UFO sightings over the years.
 However, it’s thought to be mainly used for weapons experiments.

 Believe it or not, there is a Starbucks branch based entirely at Langley Falls, the CIA’s base in Virginia.
 However, unlike other Starbucks branches, names aren’t allowed to be written on the cups when you order!

-Do you have any fun, strange or interesting facts about the CIA that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the CIA?
+Share them in the comments below!